Writing Prompts/Exercises & Tips

-Volume 2 features over a thousand sets of five keywords, three sets per day, with writing tips at the end of each week to motivate and inspire, providing kick-starts to avoid the dreaded ‘writer’s block’.
+Workbook 3: features over a thousand random prompts, three per day, with writing tips at the end of each week to motivate and inspire, providing kick-starts to avoid the dreaded ‘writer’s block’.

 “With three-sentence starts for each day there is definitely going to be something there to grab your attention!